Free consultation 402-431-9000

 What Damages Can You Recover After a Truck Accident in Lincoln?

 The injuries caused by truck accidents are often severe.
 Victims may suffer broken bones, spinal cord injuries, traumatic brain injuries, and other life-altering harm.
-In the most serious cases, families face the devastating loss of a loved one, which may give rise to a wrongful death claim.
+In the most serious cases, families face the devastating loss of a family member, which may give rise to a wrongful death claim.

 Compensation in a truck accident case may cover: